Inverse non-linear problem of the long wave run-up on coast: Introduction

 \section{Introduction}

 With the devastating loss of life caused by tsunamis such as the Indian Ocean Tsunami in 2004 and the T\=ohoku Tsunami in 2011, predictive modelling of tsunami wave run-up is of great practical importance.
 In modern tsunami wave modelling, the shallow water, or long-wave, approximations are commonly used to predict inundation areas \cite{Levin16}.
 Such models require initial conditions to compute wave propagation.
 However, due to a lack of data on initial water displacement, models such as the Okada seismic model \cite{Okada92} are often used to generate the initial data.
 An alternative approach is to indirectly estimate characteristics of the tsunami source through various inversion methods.
 Implementations have been used to recover the initial height of the water at the source \cite{Abe73}, the source location \cite{Fujii11} as well as fault motion \cite{Satake87} to name just three.
 The latter, through the inversion of data gathered for the wave signal, is crucial in such fields as seismic hazard assessment.
 Through studying the accumulation of slip on each segment of a fault via the inverse problem, the prediction of earthquake recurrence intervals becomes increasingly more accurate.
 We suggest the recent review by K.~Satake \cite{Satake21} and the sources therein for more details on tsunami inversion methods, including waveform inversion, inverse modelling for the purpose of examining the tsunami source, and the generation of tsunami inverse refraction diagrams.
 Note that most methods assume that wave propagation is linear, while the tsunami wave run-up is a notoriously non-linear phenomenon.
-Unfortunately, inverse problems for non-linear PDEs are intractable in general.
-That is why it is very important to identify a realistic class of bathymetries where non-linear inversion methods are available.
-This is the main goal of our contribution.
+Unfortunately, inverse problems for non-linear PDEs are intractable in general. {Thus, identifying a realistic class of bathymetries where non-linear inversion methods can be applied is a primary objective of our research.}